Hung-tilt Window Selection

 02

-How do I clean a sash window?
+How to clean a hung-tilt window?

 Icone message bleu - Portes et fenêtres Verdun Icone message blanc - Portes et fenêtres Verdun